mhdhaikalll/ITT588-Group-Project/README.md

 OR

 Just copy and paste the template.html inside /pages and then rename it onto your desire namefile.

-## Issue No.2

-In order for you to see the changes without reloading the page each time, use Live Preview extension on VS Code.

-If you are using PHP Serve, it doesn't reload automatically with each changes.

 ## Git Documentation